After more then 14 years of development here is the ScuiLib successor: HGui.

 At this time HGui is not completely compatible with Android but I’ve already planned some nice features that will make HGui run also on Android devices avoiding all the unsupported features (like multiple displays) and replacing them with fake windows, something I was already using on the previous ScuiLib project.

-Soon a new version on my GitHub page 🙂
+All is here, on my GitHub page 🙂

 - Object Oriented Programming